TirlotkarTejas/KeywordDrivenFramework/README.md

 ### 4️⃣ **Project Configuration**
 - Update `config.properties` with the correct browser settings.
-- Place test cases in `testdata/TestCases.xlsx`.
+- Place your test cases in `testdata/TestCases.xlsx`.

 ## 🚀 Running Tests